mckellardw/scMuscle/README.md

 ## The Single-Cell Muscle Project (scMuscle) aims to collect, analyze, annotate, and provide to the research community skeletal muscle transcriptomic data.
 This includes tools to visualize and re-analyze these data in a consistent and repeatable manner.

+If you have a dataset that you would like to see included in a future version of this project, [please fill out this survey](https://forms.gle/vBE8pk2QSq1apeYN8)!
+Any species, any age, any disease, any muscle-related cell line or organoid!

 ![Figure1](./high_res_figures/Fig1_scMuscle.png)

 We used more than 100 single-cell and single-nucleus RNA sequencing datasets, from 14 different research groups, to build an integrated transcriptomic reference of murine skeletal muscle.